|The Lone Star State|

 My all-time favorite lawyer is a Texan but he doesn't wear dreads.

 |Richard 'Racehorse' Haynes: ex-Marine who fought at Iwo Jima and Texas lawyer and legend.|

-Racehorse Haynes, in addition to possessing the greatest nickname in the history of America, is a Texas legend who is rumored to have once hired a high school marching band that upon receiving the handkerchief signal from an open-windowed rural Texas courtroom struck up the William Tell Overture to give his closing argument a dramatic flourish.
+Racehorse Haynes, in addition to possessing the greatest nickname in the history of America, is a Texas legend who is rumored to have once hired a high school marching band that, upon receiving the handkerchief signal from an open-windowed Texas courtroom, struck up the William Tell Overture to give his closing argument a dramatic flourish.
 I've been telling Estella for decades that I'm itching to go to Texas and get myself in a heap of trouble just so I can retain the services of Racehorse Haynes.